(scroll down for a list of found cats)

 TFC makes every effort to find a cat’s rightful owner.
 However, if not located and the 14-day posting period has been met, TFC will move forward with preparing the cat/kitten for adoption.
 Once any remaining vetting is complete and the cat is deemed ready to be adopted, it will be posted on our website and in other forums to find the purrfect forever match.

 Unfortunately, once adopted it is unlikely that a found cat can be returned to a previous owner.
 It is for this reason that we urge you to keep a close eye on your pets, keep them indoors/contained, and have them microchipped.
 Simple steps today can help avoid painful heartache tomorrow.

-If your cat is below, please use the Contact Us functionality, or Message us on Facebook.
-Please be prepared to provide proof of ownership (vet records, adoption papers, photographs) and medical records.
+If your cat is listed below, please use the Contact Us functionality, or message us on Facebook immediately.
+We want you to be part of a happily ever after!